Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Expanding usable storage space using aufs

-- Removable disk encryption with dm-crypt/LUKS
+- Encrypting removable disks with dm-crypt/LUKS

-- Encrypted swap partition with dm-crypt
+- Encrypting swap partitions with dm-crypt

 - Automatically encrypting files with eCryptfs